Trustworthy-Software/DexRay/README.md

 ### INPUTs are:
     - The APK to obfuscate
-    - The path in which the resulting APK will be
+    - The path for saving the resulting APK
 ### OUTPUTs are:
-    - An obfuscated APK based one the input APK
+    - An obfuscated APK based on the input APK

 Example: